Early Intervention and Prevention

 Community Based Juvenile Justice

-As an outspoken proponent of problem-solving specialty courts, District Attorney Conley has assigned staff to the Mental Health Court, Drug Court, Homeless Court, and the Boston Veterans’ Treatment Court sessions in Suffolk County.
+Having seen first hand the success of problem-solving specialty courts, the Suffolk DA’s office has assigned staff to the Mental Health Court, Drug Court, Homeless Court, and the Boston Veterans Treatment Court sessions in Suffolk County.
 These specialized sessions utilize court supervision to help vulnerable populations comply with treatment plans, maintain sobriety, and resolve their low-level cases with intervention rather than incarceration.